July 21-25, 2019

 What is included in the program?

-Life Science Quest will provide housing, food, transportation (during the program to tours) and University Student Health Services.
+Life Sciences Quest will provide housing, food, transportation (during the program to tours) and University Student Health Services.

 How much does participation cost?

-The Life Science Quest program is free to all admitted students.
+The Life Sciences Quest program is free to all admitted students.

 Contact Julie Scroggs, Coordinator of Student Recruitment, firstname.lastname@example.org, 573-884-3244